 Coordination and support action for Quantum Technology Education

-As a part of the Quantum Flagship research and innovation programme funded by the European Commission, the QTEdu collaboration – Coordination and support action for Quantum Technology Education – is bringing together quantum professionals from different walks of quantum education, research, and industry to help define the future of Europe’s quantum workforce as the second quantum revolution unfolds. aims to provide the workforce that will create innovative quantum technology applications.
+As a part of the Quantum Flagship research and innovation programme funded by the European Commission, the QTEdu collaboration – Coordination and support action for Quantum Technology Education – is bringing together quantum professionals from different walks of quantum education, research, and industry to help define the future of Europe’s quantum workforce as the second quantum revolution unfolds.
 Together with our partners, we are establishing a European ecosystem of quantum education to prepare the world for the quantum revolution.

 QTEdu is one of the Quantum Flagship collaborative projects.
 Focused on education, it aims to provide a workforce for the European quantum industry and convey the importance of quantum technologies to all European citizens through education and outreach programmes at all levels ranging from schools, through universities, and up to the working environment and general public.
 To this end, the project includes creating an interdisciplinary quantum education research community and establishing bidirectional communication with existing Quantum Flagship communities.